Shipbuilding in Bangladesh: Mughal era

 During the Mughal Empire, the province of Bengal Subah had a large shipbuilding industry.
-Economic historian Indrajit Ray estimates shipbuilding output of Bengal during the sixteenth and seventeenth centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen colonies in North America from 1769 to 1771.
-He also assesses ship repairing as very advanced in Bengal.
+Economic historian Indrajit Ray estimates that shipbuilding output of Bengal during the sixteenth and seventeenth centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen colonies in North America from 1769 to 1771.
+He also assessed that ship repairing as very advanced in Bengal.

 Bengali shipbuilding was advanced compared to European shipbuilding at the time.
 An important innovation in shipbuilding was the introduction of a flushed deck design in Bengal rice ships, resulting in hulls that were stronger and less prone to leak than the structurally weak hulls of traditional European ships built with a stepped deck design.
 The British East India Company later duplicated the flushed deck and hull designs of Bengal rice ships in the 1760s, leading to significant improvements in seaworthiness and navigation for European ships during the Industrial Revolution.

 Modern era

-The Royal Navy had many warships built in Chittagong, some of which were also used in the Battle of Trafalgar in 1805.
 Dockyard and Engineering Works Limited, the first modern shipyard of Bangladesh, was established in 1922, constructed during the British era in the subcontinent.
 After the liberation war in 1971, the dockyard was nationalized under the ministry of industries.
 Later it came under the control of Bangladesh Navy in 2006.

+Radiant Shipyard Limited, established in 2012, constructed the first LPG carrier built in Bangladesh in 2014.

 In 1979, the sector received its first foreign investment after the independence of Bangladesh when Mitsui Engineering and Shipbuilding Industry, a Japanese enterprise, formed a joint venture with High Speed Shipyard of Bangladesh to establish a shipyard at Fatullah, Narayanganj.
 By the 2000s, several more private shipyards were established and in 2008, Bangladesh became a ship exporting country.